Register as a Supplier

 No changes will be made to existing contracts with the implementation of the King County E-Procurement system on October 26.
 You will continue to work with the same King County contact and receive any Purchase Orders via the same path (None/Fax/Email) as originally specified.

-Will the launch of E-Procurement Supplier Portal impact my current payments?
+Will the launch of the E-Procurement Supplier Portal impact my current payments?

-Changes to the new procurement system will not make automatic changes to your current payment method.
-The new registration process will give you more direct control of where your payments are delivered.
+Changes in the E-Procurement Supplier Portal will not make automatic changes to your current payment method.
+The registration process will give you more direct control of where your payments are delivered.